-Controller Area Networking is a serial communications standard for intelligent devices to communicate with each other.
+CAN is a serial communications standard for intelligent devices to communicate with each other.
 Unlike many other communication standards that provide fast data rates with thousands or millions of data bytes in a single frame, CAN has a bit rate that max’s out at 1 mega baud.
 Most industrial applications don’t even need that speed.
 Most use the lowly 125Kbaud.
 And where other standards move thousands of bytes in a single frame CAN only moves 8 bytes of data.

 One of the most extraordinary features of CAN (and DeviceNet) is bitwise arbitration.
-Bitwise Arbitration is the process that CAN uses to prioritize messages without losing any network bandwidth.
-On a CAN network “zero” bits dominate “one” bits.
-As a device transmits a message it listens to the bits on the network.
+Bitwise arbitration is the process that CAN uses to prioritize messages without losing any network bandwidth.
+On a CAN network, zero bits dominate one bits.
+As a device transmits a message, it listens to the bits on the network.
 If a device transmits a one and hears a zero, it knows that a higher priority message is being transmitted and it discontinues transmitting.
 The node with the higher priority message hears the bits it is transmitting and never knows it conflicted with a lower priority message.
 The message sequence on the network is preserved.

-Required objects are required by the specification to be included in every CIP device.
-These objects include the Identity object, a Message Router object and a Network object.
+Required objects are required by The Specification to be included in every CIP device.
+These objects include the identity object, a message router object and a network object.

 The identity object contains attributes that identity the DeviceNet device.
 Attributes for the identity object include the vendor ID, date of manufacturer, device serial number and other identity data.

 Application objects are the objects that define the data encapsulated by the device.
 These objects are specific to the device type and function.
-For example, a Motor object on a Drive System has attributes describing the frequency, current rating and motor size.
-An Analog Input object on an I/O device has attributes that define the type, resolution and current value for the analog input.
+For example, a motor object on a drive system has attributes describing the frequency, current rating and motor size.
+An analog input object on an I/O device has attributes that define the type, resolution and current value for the analog input.